mikesol/purescript-deku/README.md

 There are a few more modules to be aware of for advanced usage:

 - [`Deku.Lifecycle`](https://pursuit.purescript.org/packages/purescript-deku/docs/Deku.Lifecycle) contains methods for arbitrary side effects to run when the Deku Nuts mount and dismount from the DOM.
 - [`Deku.Pursx.Anonymous`](https://pursuit.purescript.org/packages/purescript-deku/docs/Deku.Pursx.Anonymous) contains an experimental `pursx` syntax that could theoretically be made better by Visible Type Applications.
-As that feature develops, if the syntax becomes ergonomic, it may supercede the current `pursx` syntax.
+As that feature develops, if the syntax becomes ergonomic, it may supersede the current `pursx` syntax.
 - [`Deku.Interpret`](https://pursuit.purescript.org/packages/purescript-deku/docs/Deku.Interpret) is for folks that wish to build a custom Deku backend.
 Deku currently supports Single-page applications (the default), static site rendering, and hydrated static site rendering.

 Deku is a small codebase.
 All of the heavy lifting is done via primitives from [`purescript-hyrule`](https://github.com/mikesol/purescript-hyrule), the documentation of which is also on [Pursuit](https://pursuit.purescript.org/packages/purescript-hyrule).